t0nyc23/condi/README.md

 ### TO DO
 - add docker support
 - add resume functionality using a restore file
-- add banner to display details about the scan
+- display details about the scan
-  - add a quiet mode that doesn't display the banner